SoloVid/SplitTime/README.md

     - Sound effect files (non-looping) should be placed in files/audio/soundeffects and referred to in-game by their path relative to that directory.
 - Image files must be placed in files/images.
     - Images that are to be used in custom code or that should otherwise be loaded before the game starts should be placed in files/images/preloaded and referred to in-game by their path relative to that directory.
     - Images used in sprites can be put into the preloaded folder, but the engine may at some point incorporate optimizations which would be inhibited by such.
-Sprite images generally should be placed in files/images and referred to in-game by their path relative to that directory.
+Body images generally should be placed in files/images and referred to in-game by their path relative to that directory.
 - Levels must must be placed in files/levels and referred to in-game by their name (not filename).
 - Any custom code (events, sprite templates, actions, etc.) must be placed in files/code.
 N.B.
 All code in this folder will be concatenated by grunt into a single file dist/static.js along with some engine code.
 Therefore, all code files may be considered as a single, flattened file but not guaranteed to be in a specific folder.
 Function hoisting should be available across these files.